Session#

 -

-- add_feature(feature: SessionFeature) None #
+- add_feature(feature: SessionFeature) None#

 Adds

-.
+feature's functionality tosession.
 You cannot add multiple features of the same [alias``GObject``.Type] to a session.See the main

-documentation for information on what features are present in sessions by default.- Parameters:
+Sessiondocumentation for information on what features are present in sessions by default.- Parameters:

 feature – an object that implements